Illustration of a bodybuilder doing long-muscle-length shoulder training for his side delts.

 The Overhead Press

-One trick to getting more muscle growth out of the overhead press is to explode out of the bottom.
-That way we’re working our shoulders as hard as possible right from the get-go.
+My favourite trick for getting more muscle growth out of the overhead press is to explode out of the bottom.
+That way, you’re working your shoulders as hard as possible right from the get-go.
 But it’s not a perfect solution.
-We still aren’t training our shoulders in a stretched position.
+You still aren’t training our shoulders in a fully lengthened position.
+You might need to make up for that by doing extra sets.

 The Lateral Raise

-Not quite.
 The lateral raise starts at resting length and only gets challenging in a fully contracted position.
 That may explain why your side delts never get sore and grow rather slowly.
+You can fix that by using cables or lying on your side.

 I didn’t expect these to work very well, but no other lift has worked my side delts as hard or made them as sore afterwards.
 Those aren’t perfect proxies of muscle growth, but they’re good signs.